• Home

 ATX Motherboards

-The ATX motherboards started in β90s and are still available.
-The ATX connector on the motherboard consists of a single connector.
+The ATX motherboards started in the ’90s and are still available.
+The most popular form factor, ATX boards measure approximately 305mm x 244mm.
+They offer a good balance of size and expandability, typically featuring multiple expansion slots, RAM slots, and a variety of connectivity options.
 These boards are used for P2/P3 or P/4 processors.

 Motherboard for P1/P2 processors: